The notch on the Pixel 3 XL sucks

 The Pixel 3 is a better-looking phone, in my opinion.
 The display bezels are a smidge too large, but they give the device a better sense of balance and, if nothing else, a place to put your fingers while watching YouTube videos.

 The notch on the Pixel 3 XL isn't a deal-breaker, of course.
 The handset still boasts a powerful processor, stock Android (with first-in-line software updates) and, in all likelihood, one of the best smartphone cameras on the planet.
-I like the improved dual-tone finish, too, on the back of the device.
+I like the improved dual-tone finish on the back of the device, too.
 The Pixel 3 XL is a flagship phone, though, with flagship pricing.
-If I'm going to spend $899 on a handset ($999 for the 128GB model) I want its design to be flagship quality too.
-The notch, I have to say, lets it down.
+If I'm going to spend $899 on a handset ($999 for the 128GB model) I want its design to be flagship quality.
+The notch, I have to say, really lets it down.

 Remember the original Moto X?
 I loved that phone.
 It was flawed, undoubtedly, with a distinctly average screen, camera and processor.
 But it also had a distinct and alluring sense of style.
 It was clear that Motorola, then owned by Google, had spent a lot of time on the design.
 Since then, of course, Google has reorganized and sold all of Motorola, aside from its experimental ATAP division, to Lenovo.
 The Nexus line is no more and we have a whole bunch of Google hardware, including Chromebooks and smart speakers, vying for our cash with a consistent and generally attractive look.